Are Your People Working as Well Together as they Could Be?

 “This was a fantastic lesson on leadership.
 Ruben is a real example for us to follow as business leaders.”

 “If you will listen to Ruben speak your life will change.”

 – Lou Holtz

 We position all the teams in a huge circle and have a mass launch.
 This is always a lot of fun and a great video-op.

 The workshop ends on a high note to insure that this profound team building experience will be a catalyst for change.

 Video of an indoor mass launch.
 The mass launch is pure fun.
 Everyone, no matter what age they are, becomes a kid at the mass launch.

 The principles I used to make it to the Olympics four times will help your people become Olympian both in the workplace and in life.

 Taking it to the Next Level

-In order to insure that your people will continue using the principles they learned at the workshop, Ruben encourages you to get your people Ruben’s 13-week online personal development course.
-The 13 week course is designed to create daily habits that lead to success.
+In order to insure that your people will continue using the principles they learned at the workshop, Ruben encourages you to enroll your people in the Olympia Challenge, Ruben’s 13-week online personal development course.
+The Olympia Challenge is designed to create daily habits that lead to success.